Jsammy1890923/ultimate-ai-assistant/README.md

-**🚀 Ultimate AI Assistant - Redefining AI Automation & Monetization**
+**🚀 Ultimate AI Assistant - Redefining AI Automation, Cybersecurity & Monetization**

 ## **🔹 Overview**
-The **Ultimate AI Assistant** is an advanced AI-powered tool designed to **outperform all existing AI assistants** by integrating **real-time prompt engineering, AI-driven business strategy, automation, and monetization-focused intelligence**.
+The **Ultimate AI Assistant** is an advanced AI-powered tool designed to **outperform all existing AI assistants** by integrating **real-time prompt engineering, AI-driven business strategy, cybersecurity, automation, and monetization-focused intelligence**.
 This AI does more than answer questions—it **thinks, strategizes, and helps users take action.**

 ---